Kunj1/Book-Rental-System/README.md

 The API is deployed at: [https://book-rental-system-lnmk.onrender.com]

 #### [Since it is deployed on Render as a free instance, it will spin down with inactivity, which can delay requests by 50 seconds or more.]
-#### Update: To fix this, I set up a periodic 5 minute ping service on UpTimeRobot & Cron-job.org to keep the server active ;)
+#### Update: To fix this, I set up a periodic 13 minute ping service on UpTimeRobot & a 10 minute ping service on Cron-job.org to keep the server active [Render winds down after an inactivity of 15 mins] ;)

 You can interact with the API using tools like cURL, Postman, or any HTTP client.
 Here are some example requests: